128technology/docs/docs/onboard_ssr_device_otp.md

 ## OTP Re-Imaging Process

 The process varies based on the SSR device, as well as Mac and Windows.
+Use the following procedures for the serial connection and set up and device specific re-imaging.

-### Mac Re-Imaging Process
+### Mac Serial Connection and Set-up

-#### Use the following procedure to re-image SSR Devices:

 1. Use the procedure [Creating a Bootable USB from an ISO](intro_creating_bootable_usb.md) to download the package-based ISO and create a bootable USB.
 Once you have completed that step, continue below.
 2. Connect the RJ45/USB cable to the console port on the SSR device.